CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 profile picture of Korin Miller

-Causes of a Cough During Pregnancy
+What Causes a Cough During Pregnancy?

 Doctors stress that the causes of a cough during pregnancy are pretty standard.
 In other words, they’re not unique to pregnancy.
 Having a baby on board can bring on a lot of changes, says Alexandra Bratschie, CNM, WHNP, certified nurse midwife at Valley View in Glenwood Springs, Colorado.
 “What doesn’t change is why we cough,” she adds.
 Suffice it to say, you can’t blame baby for your bark.